Hyperbolicity of Brunnian links: Simple intersection pattern theorem

 {\sc Case~2:} $\sharp (D_r ^E \cap (L - C_r)) < 10$.
 Suppose there is an intersection circle in $D_r ^E$ which is not innermost.
 By (Aii), (Ei), (Eii) and (Eiii), $D_r ^E$ intersects $L- C_r$ in at least 10 points, as shown in Fig. \ref{fig:10points}.

-\textbf{Free cross disks.} For any $s \in F$, the intersection $D_s ^F \cap T$ cuts $D_s ^F$ into regions alternatively in $V_I$ and $V_J$.
-The intersection circles can be either longitudes of $V_1$ or meridians of $V_1$.
+\textbf{Free cross disks.} For any $s \in S$, the intersection $D_s ^F \cap T$ cuts $D_s ^F$ into regions alternatively in $V_I$ and $V_J$.
+The intersection circles can be either longitudes of $V_I$ or meridians of $V_I$.
 We discuss the two possibilities separately.

-First suppose that the circles are longitude of $V_I$.
+First suppose that the circles are longitudes of $V_I$.
 We have the following observations on the regions in $D_s ^F$.

-\begin{itemize} \item[(Fi)] Each innermost region is a meridian disk of $V_J$, and it intersects any components of $L_J$ in even number of points unless $L_J$ has only one component. \item[(Fii)] The outermost region is contained in $V_I$.
+\begin{itemize} \item[(Fi)] Each innermost region is a meridian disk of $V_J$, and it intersects any component of $L_J$ in an even number of points unless $L_J$ has only one component. \item[(Fii)] The outermost region is contained in $V_I$.
 It is not an annulus by Lemma \ref{lem: hopf}.
-Its boundary consists of $C_s$ and even number of intersection circles. \item[(Fiii)] For each region $\Omega$ in $V_I$, except the outermost one, $\partial \Omega$ is one outer circle enclosing odd number of inner circles in $D_s ^F$. \end{itemize}
+Its boundary consists of $C_s$ and an even number of intersection circles. \item[(Fiii)] For each region $\Omega$ in $V_I$, except the outermost one, $\partial \Omega$ is one outer circle enclosing an odd number of inner circles in $D_s ^F$. \end{itemize}

-Now suppose that the intersection circles are meridian of $V_I$.
+Now suppose that the intersection circles are meridians of $V_I$.
 We have the following observations on the regions in $D_s ^F$.

 \begin{itemize} \item[(F'i)] The outermost region and all of the innermost regions are contained in $V_I$.
-Each innermost region is a meridian disk of $V_I$. \item[(F'ii)] If the outermost region is an annulus, it intersects $L_I -C_s$, and thus it intersects any component of $L_I -C_s$ in even number of points, in view of linking number.
+Each innermost region is a meridian disk of $V_I$. \item[(F'ii)] If the outermost region is an annulus, it intersects $L_I -C_s$, and thus it intersects any component of $L_I -C_s$ in an even number of points, in view of linking number.
 In fact, if not, $C_s$ would be parallel to a meridian of $V_I$.
 By Brunnian property, $L_I -C_s$ is trivial in $V_I$.
-This would implies $L_I$ is trivial in $V_I$, a contradiction. \item[(F'iii)] For any region $\Omega$ in $V_J$, $\partial \Omega$ is one outer circle enclosing odd number of inner circles in $D_s ^F$, and each disk in $D_s ^F$ bounded by one of such inner circle intersects $L_I$. \end{itemize}
+This would imply $L_I$ is trivial in $V_I$, a contradiction. \item[(F'iii)] For any region $\Omega$ in $V_J$, $\partial \Omega$ is one outer circle enclosing an odd number of inner circles in $D_s ^F$, and each disk contained in $D_s ^F$ and bounded by one of such inner circles intersects $L_I$. \end{itemize}